Initiatives skill up workers in SMEs and manufacturing sector

 The three-day Itap, which ends on Thursday, will see more than 18,000 attendees from over 70 countries.
 The event's exhibition will host some 190 exhibitors from over 20 countries, showcasing companies from sectors such as manufacturing and precision engineering.

-Earlier in the year, the Ministry of Trade and Industry launched the Manufacturing 2030 (M2030) Careers Initiative to help manufacturing companies develop attractive career options for Singaporeans.
+Earlier in the year, the Ministry of Trade and Industry launched the Manufacturing 2030 (M2030) Career Initiative to help manufacturing companies develop attractive career options for Singaporeans.

 One employee that has benefitted from similar retraining programmes is Mr Jacob Ong, 37, a senior engineer at chipmaker GlobalFoundries.